featurebyte/featurebyte/README.md

 ![FeatureByte Architecture](./assets/images/system_architecture.png)
 The FeatureByte platform comprises the following components:
-- **Python SDK** (Python Module): Connects to the API service to provide feature authoring and management functionality through python classes and functions.
+- **FeatureByte SDK** (Python Package): Connects to the API service to provide feature authoring and management functionality through python classes and functions.
 - **FeatureByte Service** (Docker Containers):
   - **API Service**: REST-API service that validates and executes requests, queries data warehouses, and stores data.
   - **Worker**: Executes asynchronous or scheduled tasks.
   - **MongoDB**: Store metadata for created assets.
   - **Redis**: Broker and queue for workers, messenger service for publishing progress updates.
-- **Query Graph Transpiler** (Python Module): Construct data transformation steps as a query graph, which can be transpiled to platform-specific SQL.
+- **Query Graph Transpiler** (Python Package): Construct data transformation steps as a query graph, which can be transpiled to platform-specific SQL.
 - **Source Tables** (Data Warehouse): Tables used as data sources for feature engineering.
 - **Feature Store** (Data Warehouse): Database that store data used to support feature serving.

+## FeatureByte Service Deployment Options
 The **FeatureByte Service** can be installed in three different modes:

 * **Local installation:** The easiest way to get started with the FeatureByte SDK.
 It is a single-user installation that can be used to prototype features locally with your data warehouse.

 * **Hosted on a single server:** A light-weight option to support collaboration and job scheduling with limited scalability and availability.
 Multiple users can connect to the service using the FeatureByte SDK, and deploy features for production.

 * **High availability installation (coming soon):** The recommended way to run the service in production.
 Scale to a large number of users and deployed features, and provide highly available services.

 The FeatureByte Service runs on **Docker** for the first two installation modes, and is deployed on a **Kubernetes Cluster** for the high availability installation mode.